Trekking with us in India

 The higher you go the less air there is.
-Our treks can involve weeks at a time at 4000m plus.
+Our treks can involve weeks at a time at 4000m13,000ft plus.
 Your body needs time to adjust - time to acclimatize.
-We take the time and plan the first part of our itineraries around acclimatization, for example, we normally spend 2 full days in Leh, ie 3 nights, if we fly in, just to acclimatize.
+We take the time and plan the first part of our itineraries around acclimatization, for example, we normally spend 2 full days in Leh, ie 3 nights, to acclimatize prior to going higher.

 One of the great joys of trekking in India is to escape the hustle and bustle of the city and relax with the simple day to day routine of life on the trail.